Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

 ## What is it?

-This demo shows how to integrate a state-transition function with a DA layer and a Zkvm to create a full zk-rollup.
+This demo shows how to integrate a State Transition Function with a DA layer and a ZKVM to create a full zk-rollup.
 The code in this repository corresponds to running a full-node of the rollup, which executes every transaction.
 If you want to see the logic for _proof generation_, check out the [demo-prover](../demo-prover/) package instead.